The Documentary

 Different geographies: Europe, Arab world, Africa, and later South America, Asia, and more.

-Different roles in the justice system: judge, prosecutor, lawyer, civil society leader, religious leader, social worker, international official.
+Different roles in the justice system: minister, parliamentarian, judge, prosecutor, lawyer, civil society leader, religious leader, social worker, international official, and more.
+From the top of the hierarchy (minister, chief justice, chief prosecutor) to the grass roots lawyer.

 Gender equality: male, female

-Structure & Format
+Format

 The story in each episode is told through the eyes of the justice leader, a few people that are closely connected to him/her and that have seen him/her work, and the community or people they serve.
-They are selected carefully:
+They are selected carefully.

 A former constitution writer and chief justice